terraform-google-modules/terraform-google-network/modules/private-service-connect/README.md

 ## Requirements

 - Cloud DNS API must be enabled.
-- Service Account running terraform must have `dns.managedZones.*` permissions.
+- Service Account running Terraform must have `dns.managedZones.*` permissions.
 You can add them by assigning `DNS Admin` default role to the Service Account.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs